"Empowering and supporting youth through culture, education, and wellness promotion"

 We offer a Boys Group for youth 8-12 years old.
 The goal of the group is to provide a safe and supportive place where youth can experience new opportunities, build positive relationships, overcome barriers, and learn about Carrier Culture.
 The group is guided by Carrier values and customs.

-We also have a girls group is for youth 8-12 years old.
+We also have a girl’s group for youth 8-12 years old.
 Girls group seeks to provide a safe and supportive place where girls can experience new opportunities, build positive relationships, overcome barriers, and learn about Carrier Culture.
 This group is also guided by Carrier traditional values and customs.

 Culture camps are held each year to teach the youth the traditional practices of Carrier Sekani Territory.
 Youth learn the traditional practices associated with the gender they identify with.
 The youth and their chaperones are taught to process fish, hunt, and gather berries and traditional medicine plants.
 Carrier Sekani Family Services reache out to elders, and knowledge holders from the communities to support in the delivery of the camps, and cultural teachings.
 Transportation to and from the camp is provided.
 In addition to the cultural teachings each camp has a theme (for example in 2015 the theme was leadership).
 When the youth are not participating in cultural teachings, they are engaging in workshops and activities that encompass the camp theme.
 Of course, the youth also get the classic camp experiences s’mores, camp fires, drumming and singing, and swimming.